sakazuki/step-functions-draw.io/README.md

 ## About
  You can make a AWS step functions workflow with GUI on the browser and export JSON.
+ You can import JSON of AWS step functions workflow and update it.

  This is a AWS Step Functions plugin for [draw.io](https://github.com/jgraph/draw.io).

  Introduction movie is below